 Lukas Heden (’22) Kicker/Punter from Kentucky – went 13/14 on FGs with long of 45, and averaged 53.25 yards on kickoffs at the Michigan Kicking Camp in August 2018.
 Lukas has been attending our camps since he was a 5th grader, improving from not being able to get the ball off the ground to being one of the best kickers in his class.

 Eddie Jewett (’22) Kicker from Michigan – went 10/14 with long of 47 yards at the Michigan Winter Kicking Camp in December 2018.
+His current FG range is 55 yards.
 One of the most improved campers.
 Three years earlier Eddie went 0 for 10 on FGs and averaged 14 yards per kickoff at the same event.

 Mark Ruffing (’21) Punter from Ohio – averaged 40.3 yards per punt at the Ohio Kicking Camp in June 2018.

 Tyler Perkins (’22) Kicker/Punter from Ohio – won the starting punter job for the varsity as a freshman.
 At the Ohio Kicking Camp, went 12/15 on FGs, long 42, while averaging 35.6 yards per punt.
 Tyler won the accuracy/power punt competition at the Ohio winter camp in December 2018 – beating out all punters (classes ’22 through ”19).